Your Pensions Annual Allowance

-Since 2006, the government has limited the amount of tax relief that you can receive on pension contributions.
+Since 2006, the government has limited the amount of tax relief that you can receive on pension savings.
 The current Annual Allowance is £40,000.

-In defined benefit schemes like those administered by SPPA, the allowance is measured against the annual growth in your pension during what’s called the ‘pension input period’ (which is the tax year from 6 April to 5 April each year).
+The allowance is measured against the annual growth in your pension during what’s called the ‘pension input period’ (which is now the tax year from 6 April to 5 April each year).

 It’s calculated as the increase in the value of your pension benefits (annual pension and any lump sum) after allowing for inflation (which is pegged to the Consumer Price Index).

 For defined benefit schemes like those administered by SPPA, pension savings are calculated based on the growth in the value of your benefits, not the contributions paid by members and employers.
 The increase in annual pension value is multiplied by a factor of 16, then added to any increase in lump sum.
 This provides you with the growth to be assessed against the Annual Allowance limit for the tax year.

 If you exceed the Annual Allowance, you could be subject to a tax charge.

 What happens if you exceed the Annual Allowance?

 If you exceed the £40,000 Annual Allowance limit in one of our schemes, we will issue you with a Pension Savings Statement by 6 October following the end of the tax year as long as we have the relevant information from your employer (or the year after if you hold practitioner benefits).
 It will show your 'pension input amounts' (PIA) for the current year and three previous years if available.
 You can also request Pension Savings Statement at any time.
 You should request a statement if you think your pension input amount across any final salary pension as well as career average CARE pension combined might exceed your annual allowance